 Our typists have years of experience in their specialist field of legal services and deal with police files with the utmost professionalism and discretion.
 Every typist working at Transcription City must abide by our confidentiality agreement, meaning that whatever the subject, typists are strictly forbidden from discussing the content with anyone else.
 Our company abides by Data Protection law and will never abuse the trust our clients put in our service.
-By the very nature of police audio and video files, the content can often be disturbing and upsetting, but our experienced team are able to remain focused on providing high quality transcripts, regardless of the detail revealed during the transcription process.
+By the very nature of police audio and video files, the content can often be disturbing and upsetting.
+Our experienced team are able to remain focused on providing high quality transcripts.
+This is regardless of the detail revealed during the transcription process.
 Just by reading some of the client testimonials on the website, it is clear to see that we offer a reliable and confidential service.

 What is the process involved in transcribing police interviews?

 When it comes to converting audio or video to a typed format, the process is relatively straightforward.
 Once files are transferred to a typist, using a program such as Dropbox, the typist uploads the file their end.
 Having uploaded the file, key information is recorded onto a police interview transcript template, using an information sheet provided by the client.
 This will include details such as the interviewee’s full name, date of birth and address.
 Additionally, names of interviewing staff and other people present, such as a solicitor, are noted.
 Finally, the interview date, start and end times, and location of police station, are included.